Tradition. Values. Teamwork.

 Mr. Casey is a Member of the Advisory Board of the Center for Real Estate at UC Irvine’s Paul Merage School of Business, mentors graduate students at the school, was recognized as Mentor of the Year in 2011 and 2017 and received the school’s Distinguished Service Award in 2018.
 He is also a member of the Organizing Committee of the California High School Football Showcase, an affiliate of the National Football Foundation.
 The California Showcase assists high school seniors to earn scholarships to play football at NCAA Division II and III and NAIA colleges and universities.
 In addition, he is a member of the Organizing Committee of the Orange County Real Estate Luncheon and sits on its Selection Committee which determines the charitable organizations that will receive the funds raised by the Luncheon.

-Suzanne Douglass serves as Vice President and Chief People Officer (CPO) for Donahue Schriber and is a member of its five-member Executive Committee which directs the company’s strategic vision and daily operations, along with serving as a fiduciary on the company’s 401(k) Investment Committee.
+Suzanne Douglass serves as Senior Vice President and Chief People Officer (CPO) for Donahue Schriber and is a member of its eight-member Executive Committee which directs the company’s strategic vision and daily operations, along with serving as a fiduciary on the company’s 401(k) Investment Committee.
 In her role as CPO, Ms. Douglass is responsible for developing, implementing, and aligning Human Resource programs with business objectives, serving as a strategic partner while supporting employees in their day-to-day HR needs.

 Prior to joining Donahue Schriber in 2011, Ms. Douglass spent 22 years in the medical device industry where she led a team of over 2,700 employees, grew a start-up company from 25 employees to 2,500+ employees, served as the due diligence and integration leader for multiple mergers and acquisitions, and was awarded and recognized as having the “#1 Human Resource Department in the Nation for Service Excellence.”
 Ms. Douglass’ experience also includes executive recruiting and onboarding, organizational design and effectiveness, compensation and performance management, training and development, and international human resources.